-Any U.S. citizen or person in the U.S. for other than temporary purposes who is enrolled or is accepted for enrollment on at least a half-time basis and is seeking an AA or BA degree at Florida College or any other eligible school may apply.
-Banks, Savings & Loan Associations, Credit Unions and other financial institutions may lend under the program.
-Loans are made at the discretion of the lender.
-If the student does not have a preference, Florida College can assist in identifying a lender.
+Any U.S. citizen or person in the U.S. for other than temporary purposes who is enrolled or is accepted for enrollment on at least a half-time basis and is seeking an AA, BA, or BS degree at Florida College may apply.

-A student may apply for a maximum of \$5500 as a freshman student and \$6500 as a sophomore student, and \$7500 each year as a junior or senior student.
+A student may apply for a maximum of \$5500 as a freshman student, \$6500 as a sophomore student, and \$7500 each year as a junior or senior student.
 Total loans outstanding may not exceed \$31,000 for undergraduate students.
 The repayment period begins six months after the student is no longer enrolled for a minimum of 6 credit hours.
-There is a combined origination/insurance fee of up to .50%.
-The annual interest rate is a fixed rate of 5.6% which will be effective July 1.
-Repayment normally is made in installments over a period of five to ten years.
-A minimum of \$600 per year is to be paid on all guaranteed loans a student has received.
+There is a combined origination/insurance fee.
+Repayment normally is made in installments over a period of ten years.
 Loans may be repaid early without penalty.
-Interest begins accruing once the loan is disbursed.
-The federal government pays the interest on the loan while the student is registered at least half-time or if the student is qualified for an authorized deferment.

-Repayment may be deferred for up to three years while the borrower is a member of the armed forces, a fulltime volunteer in the Peace Corps or VISTA, a full-time teacher in a public or nonprofit private elementary or secondary school in a teacher shortage area designated by the Secretary, or for any period for which he returns to a full-time course of study at an eligible school.
+Repayment may be deferred for up to three years while the borrower is a member of the armed forces, a full-time volunteer in the Peace Corps or VISTA, a full-time teacher in a public or nonprofit private elementary or secondary school in a teacher shortage area designated by the Secretary, or for any period for which he returns to a full-time course of study at an eligible school.

 This loan may be used only for educational purposes.
-The student is obligated to keep the lender informed of changes in address, school or student status.
+The student is obligated to keep the servicer informed of changes in address, school or student status.